yamatt/blog/content/blog/phishing-simulations-and-culture.md

 toc: false
 ---

-My good friend Joel recently had a widely shared post on why phishing simulations just don't work.
+My good friend Joel recently wrote a widely shared post on [why phishing simulations just don't work](https://joelgsamuel.medium.com/what-i-mean-by-defence-in-depth-cybersecurity-6ac07f89ad89).
 This itself follows on from many discussions from my good friend Emma on how phishing cannot be over-come by will-power.

 But I wanted to dig in a bit on what phishing simlations mean for your business culture.